Man who aided Comperatore at last rally says at Saturday’s Butler Trump rally: ‘Turn down the temperature’

 “I am honored to be mentioned in the same breath as Corey,” Sweetland said.

 Sweetland admitted to the crowd that he was formerly a Democrat and encouraged those at the rally to talk with Democrats as the election draws near.
-He urged everyone to approach conversations in a civil and respectable manner, saying he doesn’t want the election determined by a “assassin’s bullet.”
+He urged everyone to approach conversations in a civil and respectable manner, saying he doesn’t want the election determined by an “assassin’s bullet.”

 “Democrats are like teenagers,” he advised, referencing his past political beliefs.
-“When you talk to them you don’t think they are listening but they are.”
+“When you talk to them, you don’t think they are listening, but they are.”

-As Sweetland tended to Comperatore, he was aided by vice chairman of the Beaver County Republican Party, Rico Elmore and a first responder, Ed Shear.
+As Sweetland tended to Comperatore, he was aided by Rico Elmore, vice chairman of the Beaver County Republican Party, and a first responder Ed Shear.

 Sweetland said he initially hesitated to render aid, until responding to a voice that he believes was God, saying, “go, go,” and “Why are you waiting go?”